erick16-max/Firebase-Firestore/README.md

 # Firebase-Firestore
- firebase firestore with reltime dispalying of data using javascript
+ firebase firestore with reltime displaying of data using javascript